MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/documentation.md

 + 8: Loading after manually restarting a level (without dying)
 + 9: At Death Menu / Loading a level after dying
 + 10: After manually selecting "Quit to Training" instead of going back directly to Main Menu (without dying)

+## IsBugleHeadline
+**Offset:** 0xC1F24

+This address tells us if the game is currently showing a Bugle Headline or not.
+Goes back to 0 when starting a cutscene.
++ Value 0 means we're currently not seeing a Bugle Headline, value 1 means we are.

 ## IsCutscene
 **Offset:** 0xC1EE0